mchaf0126/clf-benchmark-dashboard/README.md

-## CLF WBLCA Benchmark Study v2 - Dashboard
+## The CLF Benchmark Explorer
 This is a public repository containing the code required to run the CLF Dashboard as part of the CLF WBLCA Benchmark Study V2.
 This is a fork of the LCL dashboard found [here](https://wblca-benchmark-v2.lifecyclelab.org).

-## About this study
-In 2017, the Carbon Leadership Forum (CLF) at the University of Washington published the [Embodied Carbon Benchmark Study V1](https://carbonleadershipforum.org/lca-benchmark-database/) and [Visualization Tool](https://carbonleadershipforum.org/embodied-carbon-benchmark-study-data-visualization/).
-Since then, the practice of whole-building life cycle assessment (WBLCA) has grown rapidly, and it became clear that more robust and reliable benchmarks are critical for advancing work in thisfield.
-This project fills a critical gap and helps enable architects, engineers, policy makers, and the entire design community to work towards realistic and measurable embodied carbon reductionsat the building scale.
-TBD!

-## About the dashboard
+## About this dashboard
-TBD!
+The CLF Benchmark Explorer is a tool created by the Carbon Leadership Forum (CLF) to better visualize the data created by the WBLCA Benchmark Study V2.
+It consists of a set of customizable box and whisker plots for use in design, research, and education.
+These plots can be used to understand the impacts of building typologies and learn more about the WBLCA Benchmark Study dataset created by the CLF and the University of Washington’s Life Cycle Lab.

+To learn how to use the dashboard, refer to the how-to video posted [here]().

 ## Versioning
 Versions of this repository are tracked using Releases on GitHub.